piyush-jaiswal/ecommerce-rest-api/README.md

 <br></br>
 Fetching a product fetches the details of categories and subcategories it belongs to.
 Provides the ability to search for products by name, category and subcategories.
 <br></br>
-Paginates result when products are fetched by categories or subcategories.
+Paginates result using cursor based pagination when products are fetched by categories, subcategories or themselves.

 Deployed as a vercel function with Postgres: [ecommerce-rest-api-five.vercel.app](https://ecommerce-rest-api-five.vercel.app)
 <br> Documented with Swagger UI.